 How much should be in your emergency savings?

-First, Brewer says it’s important to start with an emergency fund and decide what amount you’re comfortable with putting in there.
-The well-known rule of thumb is to have three to six months’ worth of expenses set aside in an emergency fund.
+Brewer says it’s important to start with an emergency fund and decide how much you’re comfortable putting in it.
+The well-known rule of thumb is to have three to six months’ worth of expenses set aside for emergencies.

-Kevin L. Matthews II, an author and founder of financial education website Building Bread, says that you might need to modify the rule of thumb, depending on the situation.
+Kevin L. Matthews II, an author and founder of the financial education website Building Bread, says that you might need to tweak the rule of thumb, depending on your situation.

 “Really, now that we’ve seen how fragile the job market can be, padding out that emergency fund is even more important,” Matthews says.
 “I’d strongly consider building an emergency fund of nine months’ worth of expenses, or more.”

 Be careful, though.
-Some experts warn that you don’t want to put too much into a savings account.
-Once you reach your goal, consider whether putting some money into a taxable investment account might help you earn a better return if you have the risk tolerance.
+Some experts warn against putting too much into a savings account.
+Once you reach your emergency savings goal, consider putting some money into a taxable investment account to earn more.

 How much should you set aside for short-term goals?

-One the other hand, deciding how much you need to set aside for your short-term goals might be a little more straightforward.
+Deciding how much you need to set aside for short-term goals will probably be a little easier.
 Brewer suggests opening a separate account for those types of goals.
-If you’re saving up for a specific purchase, such as a car or a vacation, you can calculate how much to set aside each month based on when you want to make the purchase.
+If you’re saving for a specific purchase, such as a car or a vacation, you can calculate how much to set aside each month based on when you want to make the purchase.

-You can also set up a system where you just keep setting aside money for goals that are more nebulous but could require some larger outlay of cash in the months to come.
+You can also set up a system whereby you put aside money for goals that are more nebulous but might require a larger cash outlay in the months to come.

 “If you’re meeting your emergency fund goals and other financial goals, consider setting aside money each month toward short-term goals in a fun fund,” Brewer says.
 “That way, you’re always prepared for something spontaneous, and it can be a backup emergency fund, just in case.”